 This article provides several methods for suspending a virtual machine on several versions of VMware ESXi.
 Deciding whether to crash or suspend a virtual machine is outside the scope of this article.

 Several methods are available to suspend a virtual machine, some of which are applicable to specific versions of VMware ESXi.
-Choose the method most appropriate to your environment:
+Choose the method most appropriate for the environment:

 The vSphere Client can be used to suspend a virtual machine and collect the data using "Export System Logs" option from virtual machine's Action Menu.